collerek/ormar/README.md

 Because ormar is built on SQLAlchemy core, you can use [`alembic`][alembic] to provide database migrations.

-The goal was to create a simple ORM that can be used directly with [`fastapi`][fastapi] that bases it's data validation on pydantic.
+The goal was to create a simple ORM that can be used directly (as request and response models) with [`fastapi`][fastapi] that bases it's data validation on pydantic.
 Initial work was inspired by [`encode/orm`][encode/orm], later I found `ormantic` and used it as a further inspiration.
 The encode package was too simple (i.e. no ability to join two times to the same table) and used typesystem for data checks.